songokas/tftp/README.md

 Encryption is used based on `--encryption-level` argument (default: optional-protocol) Client should be able to communicate even if the server does not support encryption.

-client will exchange public keys and encrypt the traffic afterwards
+client will exchange public keys and encrypt the traffic afterwards (client public key will be printed in the logs)

 ```bash
 echo "hello" | tftp send 127.0.0.1:9000 /dev/stdin --encryption-level protocol